This is the multi-page printable view of this section. Click here to print.

 Service Overview

-Samsung Cloud Platform’s Load Balancer (LB) service automatically distributes traffic to available servers in case of unpredictable traffic spikes or server failures, ensuring the stability and continuity of customer services.
+The Load Balancer (LB) service of Samsung Cloud Platform automatically distributes traffic to available servers when traffic increases unpredictably or server failures occur, ensuring the stability and continuity of customer services.

-Load Balancer is deployed in a VPC Subnet as the service endpoint provided to clients, depending on the service type (L4 / L7), and you can configure multiple services by adding a Listener to the created Load Balancer.
+The Load Balancer is deployed in the VPC Subnet according to the service type (L4 / L7) as a service access point provided to clients, and multiple services can be configured by adding Listeners to the created Load Balancer.

-Listener receives client requests through the service port and processes traffic according to routing rules.
-L4 supports TCP/UDP/TLS protocols, L7 supports HTTP/HTTPS protocols, and in L7 you can specify LB server groups per routing condition or set a redirect response for request URLs.
+The Listener receives client requests through the service port and processes traffic according to routing rules.
+L4 supports TCP / UDP / TLS protocols, and L7 supports HTTP / HTTPS protocols.
+In L7, you can specify LB server groups according to routing conditions or set redirect responses for request URLs.

-The LB server group forwards requests received by the Listener to specific servers based on load balancing and health checks.
-The server receives client requests from the Load Balancer’s Source NAT IP through the port set on the member, and the server status is periodically monitored by the Load Balancer’s health check IP.
+The LB server group delivers requests received by the Listener to specific servers according to load balancing and health checks.
+Servers receive client requests from the Load Balancer’s Source NAT IP through the port set on the member, and the server status is periodically monitored by the Load Balancer’s health check IP.

-LB health check defines the member health check method registered in the LB server group.
-You can select the LB health check resource provided by default in the LB server group, or create a new one to configure monitoring suitable for the application.
+The LB health check defines the member health check method registered in the LB server group.
+You can select the LB health check resource provided by default in the LB server group, or create a new one to configure monitoring suitable for your application.

 Features

-- Various load balancing methods: Round Robin, Least Connection, IP Hash etc. provides various load balancing methods.
+- Various Load Balancing Methods: Provides various load balancing methods such as Round Robin, Least Connection, and IP Hash.

-- SSL authentication encryption and Offloading: Supports SSL offloading and allows selection of encryption level.
+- SSL Certificate Encryption and Offloading: Supports SSL offloading and allows selection of encryption levels.

-- Enhanced Security: Use a firewall to manage Load Balancer communication and view connection logs through log storage.
+- Enhanced Security: Manage Load Balancer communication using Firewall and view access logs through log storage.

-- Load Balancer: Choose the service type and set the IP to be used in the Load Balancer.
+- Load Balancer: Select the service type and set the IP to use in the Load Balancer.

 - Listener: Set the protocol, port, and routing rules.
 You can add multiple Listeners to a single Load Balancer.

-- LB server group: Set the load balancing method.
-LB server group can be connected to a single Load Balancer.
+- LB Server Group: Set the load balancing method.
+The LB server group can be connected to a single Load Balancer.

 Components